solangegueiros/rsk.academy/README.md

 ### Tip

-If you had problems when you do a git commit and all your work disappears, try to "apply latest stash"
+If you had problems when you do a git commit and all your work disappears, try to `apply latest stash`